Gina Marie VanHorn, Property Manager on Influential Women

 03What advice would you give to young women entering your industry?

-You gotta be able to love it.
-It's not gonna be easy.
-You know, it's gonna take time to learn it.
-You gotta have patience and understand it, and take time to listen, maybe do a little research on your own.
+You need be able to love what you do.
+It's will not be easy.
+You know, it will take time to learn and gain experience.
+You need to have patience and understand how to manage properties.
+Take time to listen to coworkers, supervisors and vendors.
+Doing a little research on your own helps you learn.
 And try!
 Don't always expect others to do it for you.
-You have to try and solve it yourself.
+You have to try and solve issues yourself.
+Remember that no one is perfect.
 You learn by your mistakes.
-That's the biggest thing, you know?
 And if you're corrected, you're corrected.
-It doesn't mean you're bad, it means it's how you learn and how you grow.
+It doesn't mean you're not good, it's how you learn and how you gain experience.

 04What are the biggest challenges or opportunities in your field right now?

 The challenges are problems at properties.
-When you have after-hour emergencies or issues on site where you have to run out and check on it.
-I work with industrial buildings, and when you're not on site, you have to go out there and check it and make sure it's good.
-As far as opportunities, I think if you get certain licenses up front, I think you have a lot more opportunities.
-You know, start with your education, start with your experience.
-Then, the opportunities should come to you.
+When you have after-hour emergencies or issues on site you need to handle it right away by calling a vendor, maintenance personnel or going out to the property yourself.
+I work with industrial buildings, and when you're not on site, you have to conduct site visits to make sure properties are good.
+As far as opportunities, if you get professional licenses up first, you will have a lot more opportunities.
+Start with your education, then start with your experience.
+When you do this, the opportunities should come to you.

 05What values are most important to you in your work and personal life?

 The values most important to me in both my work and personal life center around people, integrity, and balance.
 I believe employees and tenants are equally important, and that taking care of people is the foundation of doing any job well.
 I also value honesty, punctuality, and strong attention to detail, while recognizing the importance of stepping back to see the bigger picture when making decisions.
-I believe you have to take care of yourself so you can consistently show up and perform at a high level.
-Alongside my professional values, I am deeply committed to service and giving back, which I demonstrated through many years of volunteer work as Treasurer and board member of the Mile High Jeep Club, where I helped support fundraisers for Children’s Hospital and toy drives, contributing my time entirely on a volunteer basis because giving back to the community has always been important to me.
+I believe you have to take care of yourself first so you can consistently show up and perform at a high level.
+Alongside my professional values, I am deeply committed to service and giving back, which I demonstrated through many years of volunteer work as Treasurer and board member of the Mile High Jeep Club.
+As a member, I helped support fundraisers for Children’s Hospital and toy drives, contributing my time entirely on a volunteer basis because giving back to the community has always been important to me.
+I received the Community Service Award from work for my volunteering.

 Join Influential Women and start making an impact.
 Register now.